brownkat6/evolutionary-cot-vlm/README.md

 # TODO: Debug 0 samples i train/val set for MMMU
 ✓ MMMU dataset successfully set up in /n/netscratch/dwork_lab/Lab/katrina/data/mmmu with 11550 examples ✅ Loaded validation dataset with 0 samples

+# TODO: debug Running evolution for model=llava benchmark=chartqa evolve_type=default
+INFO:evals:LLaVa processor configured with:
+INFO:evals:  - Image size: {'height': 336, 'width': 336}
+INFO:evals:  - Patch size: 14
+INFO:evals:  - Feature strategy: full
+^M  0%|          | 0/30 [00:00<?, ?it/s]Expanding inputs for image tokens in LLaVa should be done in processing.
+Please add `patch_size` and `vision_feature_select_strategy` to the model's processing config or set directly with `processor.patch_size = {{patch_size}}` and processor.vision_feature_select_strategy = {{vision_feature_select_strategy}}`.
+Using processors without these attributes in the config is deprecated and will throw an error in v4.47.
+ERROR:evals:Error processing item: The input provided to the model are wrong.
+The number of image tokens is 0 while the number of image given to the model is 5.
+This prevents correct indexing and breaks batch generation.
+^M  3%|▎         | 1/30 [00:01<00:40,  1.39s/it]ERROR:evals:Error processing item: The input provided to the model are wrong.
+The number of image tokens is 0 while the number of image given to the model is 5.
+This prevents correct indexing and breaks batch generation.
+ERROR:evals:Error processing item: The input provided to the model are wrong.
+The number of image tokens is 0 while the number of image given to the model is 5.
+This prevents correct indexing and breaks batch generation.
+ERROR:evals:Error processing item: The input provided to the model are wrong.
+The number of image tokens is 0 while the number of image given to the model is 5.
+This prevents correct indexing and breaks batch generation.
+ERROR:evals:Error processing item: The input provided to the model are wrong.
+The number of image tokens is 0 while the number of image given to the model is 5.
+This prevents correct indexing and breaks batch generation.

+Running evolution for model=blip2 benchmark=vqav2 evolve_type=default
+=== Checking VQAV2 Dataset ===
+VQA-v2 directory: /n/netscratch/dwork_lab/Lab/katrina/data/vqa_v2
+!
+VQA-v2 dataset not found.
+Starting setup...
+=== Setting up VQA-v2 Dataset ===
+Target directory: /n/netscratch/dwork_lab/Lab/katrina/data/vqa_v2
+1. Initializing ParlAI...
+2. Downloading dataset (this may take a while)...
+loading: /n/netscratch/dwork_lab/Lab/katrina/data/vqa_v2/VQA-v2/v2_OpenEnded_mscoco_train2014_questions.json
+loading: /n/netscratch/dwork_lab/Lab/katrina/data/vqa_v2/VQA-v2/v2_mscoco_train2014_annotations.json
+3. Verifying download...
+Checking paths:
+  - Images: /n/netscratch/dwork_lab/Lab/katrina/data/vqa_v2/images
+  - Questions: /n/netscratch/dwork_lab/Lab/katrina/data/vqa_v2/questions
+!
+Warning: Some expected directories are missing
+❌ Error: Evolution process failed: cannot import name 'create_task_agent_from_taskname' from 'parlai.core.agents' (/n/holylabs/LABS/dwork_lab/Lab/katrinabrown/home/conda/envs/evolve_env/lib/python3.9/site-packages/parlai/core/agents.py)
+Finished evolution for model=blip2 benchmark=vqav2 evolve_type=default